 ARA Diagnostic Imaging (ARA) is out of UnitedHealthcare’s (United) Provider Network effective April 15, 2023

 ARA Diagnostic Imaging (ARA) has been providing high-quality imaging services to the people of Austin and Central Texas since 1954.
-We operate 17 outpatient imaging centers stretching from Georgetown to San Marcos as well as provide readings and imaging exams at 22 hospitals located throughout Central Texas.
-For almost 70 years, our physicians have played an essential role in bettering patient care by providing specialized care across Central Texas in local hospitals and our outpatient imaging centers, like our Breast Imaging Centers (North, Central, Kyle, and Westlake) and our Children’s Imaging Center.
+We operate 17 outpatient imaging centers stretching from Georgetown to San Marcos.
+Our physicians have played an essential role in bettering patient care by providing specialized care across Central Texas in our outpatient imaging centers, like our Breast Imaging Centers (North, Central, Kyle, and Westlake) and our Children’s Imaging Center.
+We have over 115 radiologists with multiple subspecialties, including musculoskeletal radiology, neuroradiology, body imaging, breast imaging, pediatric radiology, interventional radiology and neurointerventional surgery, emergency radiology, and molecular radiology.
+Our imaging centers offer hundreds of exams and procedures, from mammography to MRI.

 ARA and United have enjoyed a long-standing relationship spanning almost two decades.
 To ensure we can continue providing the high-quality care you rely on, we regularly evaluate and negotiate mutually beneficial contracts with health insurers, like United.
 Effective April 15, 2023, ARA’s Outpatient imaging centers will no longer be considered in-network providers for United’s members, including those enrolled in Medicare Advantage plans.